-Baby boomers, to retailers’ surprise, have discovered online shopping
+Baby boomers, to retailers’ surprise, are dominating online shopping

 Consumers 65 and older, on average, spent a total of $1,615 online from January through October, a 49 percent increase from a year earlier, making them the fastest-growing cohort of online shoppers, according to NPD Group’s Checkout Tracking, which captures data from consumer receipts both online and in stores.
 Frequency of purchases, meanwhile, climbed more than 40 percent.

-And though the trend is borne primarily from necessity — older adults are at higher risk for complications if they contract covid-19 — analysts say they expect the behavior to stick even after the pandemic is over.
+And though the trend is born primarily from necessity — older adults are at higher risk for complications if they contract covid-19 — analysts say they expect the behavior to stick even after the pandemic is over.

 “I don’t think I’ll ever go back to a grocery store,” said Chip Bergh, 63, chief executive of Levi Strauss & Co.
 “I’m one of those people who likes to go grocery shopping, but I haven’t stepped foot in one during the pandemic.
 It works well enough.”

 Clay starts each month with a $1,200 grocery delivery for his four-person household in Nashville, including his 23-year-old son and 80-year-old mother.
-Sometimes he makes a Kroger run to pick up meat, bananas and other fresh items, but otherwise avoids stores.
+Sometimes he makes a Kroger run to pick up meat, bananas and other fresh items, but otherwise he avoids stores.

 “I’m 60 and I have a heart condition, so I’m in that high-risk category,” he said.
 “I was advised by my doctor: ‘Don’t go out unless you have to.’
 And I said, ‘Well, I’ve just learned this online shopping stuff.’"